Voting Options - How and Where to Vote

 Lots of Options

 Voters have several options in the way they prefer to cast their vote.
 They can mail back the actual ballot sent to them, drop off their mail-in ballot at any Vote Center/Drop Box location, or cast their vote on a voting machine in person at any Vote Center during early voting or on election day.
-There are also options for our Military and oversees citizens.
+There are also options for our military, vacationing/business travel, and oversees citizens.
 For more information:

 Voters with Disabilities